by Rob Cox, August 27, 2011

 - Measure twice, and measure everything!

-Obtain a measurement kit from a local or online pool liner dealer, follow instructions exactly, and if there is any uncertainty, be sure to contact your vinyl liner sales rep - ask questions first, before measuring.
+Download our In-ground Liner measurement form, and follow instructions exactly, and if there is any uncertainty, be sure to contact your vinyl liner sales rep - ask questions first, before measuring.

 A - Overall Length